Direct observation of the magnetic proximity effect in amorphous exchange-spring magnets by neutron reflectometry

-The samples were grown by dc magnetron sputtering in a UHV sputtering chamber at an Ar ($99.9999$ \% purity) sputtering gas pressure of $2.0$ mmHg.
-First, a $20$ \AA$ $ thick buffer layer of Al$_{70}$Zr$_{30}$ was deposited on a Si(100) substrate (with the native oxide) from an Al$_{70}$Zr$_{30}$ alloy target of purity $99.9$\%.
-The buffer layer promotes flat amorphous growth of the following layers.
+The samples were grown by dc magnetron sputtering in a UHV sputtering chamber at an Ar ($99.9999$ \% purity) sputtering gas pressure of $0.27$ kPa.
+First, a $20$ \AA$ $ thick seeding layer of Al$_{70}$Zr$_{30}$ was deposited on a Si(100) substrate (with the native oxide) from an Al$_{70}$Zr$_{30}$ alloy target of purity $99.9$\%.
 Subsequently, a $200$ \AA$ $ thick Sm$_{8}$Co$_{92}$ alloy film was grown by co-sputtering from€ elemental targets of Co ($99.9$\% purity) and Sm (99.9 \% purity), after which a Co$_{60}$(Al$_{70}$Zr$_{30}$)$_{40}$ of $100$ \AA$ $ and a Co$_{85}$(Al$_{70}$Zr$_{30}$)$_{15}$ layer of 150 \AA$ $ were grown by co-sputtering from the Co and AlZr targets.
-Finally, a $30$ \AA$ $ thick capping layer of Al$_{70}$Zr$_{30}$ was grown to protect the magnetic trilayer from oxidation.
+Finally, a $30$ \AA$ $ thick capping layer of Al$_{70}$Zr$_{30}$ was grown to protect the underlying magnetic trilayer from oxidation.
 All films were grown at room temperature.
-Two permanent magnets provided a magnetic field of approximately $0.1$ T parallel to the plane of the films during growth.
-This induces a uniaxial in-plane anisotropy in the layers which are magnetic at room temperature.
-The atomic flux as a function of magnetron power was determined for each target material through X-ray reflectivity measurements of films grown from a single magnetron.
+Two permanent magnets provided a magnetic field of approximately $0.1$ T parallel to the plane of the films during growth as described in Ref. \cite{Raanaei:2007}.
+This induces a uniaxial in-plane anisotropy in the ferromagnetic layers having an ordering temperature above the growth temperature (A and C).
+The atomic flux as a function of magnetron power was determined for each target material through X-ray reflectivity measurements of films grown from each of the magnetrons.
 The power on each magnetron was then set to achieve a given composition while co-sputtering.
-Rutherford backscattering measurements have previously confirmed that this is a robust method for the materials in question.
+Rutherford backscattering measurements have previously confirmed that this is a robust method for the materials in question \cite{RBS1:2007, RBS2:2016}.
 MOKE measurements were carried out on the samples to confirm the $T_{c}$ of the middle layer and that the magnetization loops of the trilayers were consistent with previously studied samples.
-More details on the growth and structural characterization can be found in refs.~\onlinecite{Magnus:2016hr}, ~\onlinecite{Magnus:2013ey} and ~\onlinecite{Raanaei:2007}.
+More details on the growth and structural characterization can be found in Refs.~\onlinecite{Magnus:2016hr}, ~\onlinecite{Magnus:2013ey} and ~\onlinecite{Raanaei:2007}.